 If you don't already have a serviceable-type of Bilstein monotube shocks or struts* on your vehicle, or you can't have your vehicle out-of-service, you can a) order and ship a new set to us, or b) we can order a set for you.
 If providing your own dampers, we would need them for at least 6 weeks and sometimes longer so please plan accordingly.

 *NOTE: Even if your vehicle came with Bilsteins as factory equipment, they may not be easily serviceable.
 You can reference these two photos of crimp-top style vs. take-apart style Bilstein monotubes.
 If you do have the crimp-top style, we usually can convert them to take-apart for $75 per damper (labor/machining fees subject to change).

 The cost of new Bilstein monotube B6 (HD) or B8 (Sport) dampers varies but prices range from $450 for a set of (4) Miata shocks to $1100 for a full set of (2) front struts and (2) rear shocks for a Mercedes or Porsche.
 In some cases, only a Bilstein PSS (B14) or PSS9 / PSS10 (B16) kit is available which cost more than the B6 (HD) or B8 (Sport).
 For racing or custom applications, we can use the Bilstein Motorsports product line which provides a wide range of 'race-shocks' with spherical bearings, in different lengths with various options.
 We can't provide a definitive price until we know your application and can see what Bilstein monotubes are available and appropriate for your needs.

-NOTE: For shipping new or used Bilsteins or H&R (Bilstein-based) coil-overs, whenever possible use UPS or FedEx for best tracking.
+For shipping new or used Bilsteins or H&R (Bilstein-based) coil-overs, whenever possible use UPS or FedEx for best tracking.
 We understand for international customers that the Postal Service is the most cost-effective method.
 We ship all domestic US packages via FedEx, and internationally via USPS Global Priority Mail.
 Our address for correspondence and packages is: